 Latest Blog Posts »

-- Off the Top and Around the Ears 3 weeks ago Before living to India, I would probably have avoided that faded green door, the one leading to a hole-in-the-wall establishment labeled “Gents Parlour,” but now I go regularly, making sure to carry some small bills.
-Kohinoor Gents Parlour is where I get my hair cut in Jodhpur, and it...
+- Off the Top and Around the Ears 9 years ago Before living to India, I would probably have avoided that faded green door, the one leading to a hole-in-the-wall establishment labeled “Gents Parlour,” but now I go regularly, making sure to carry some small bills.
+Kohinoor Gents Parlour is where I get my hair cut in Jodhpur, and it may be...

-- A Festive Mess 1 month ago I was red, I was blue, I was purple, and then I was hot pink.
+- A Festive Mess 9 years ago I was red, I was blue, I was purple, and then I was hot pink.
 It’s impossible to go through Holi and maintain a single color the whole day, especially not your natural skin tone.
-If someone had taken time-lapse footage of me, I would have looked like a malfunctioning chameleon, flashing all...
+If someone had taken time-lapse footage of me, I would have looked like a malfunctioning chameleon, flashing all sorts...

 ExpatsBlog.com Featured Expat Blog Badge: